GoogleCloudPlatform/gcpdiag/website/content/en/runbook/diagnostic-trees/gke/logs.md

   Cloud Logging.
 Specifically, the "roles/logging.logWriter" role is typically required.

-  - **Cloud Logging API Wtite Quotas:** Verifies that Cloud Logging API Write quotas have not been exceeded within the specified timeframe.
+  - **Cloud Logging API Write Quotas:** Verifies that Cloud Logging API Write quotas have not been exceeded within the specified timeframe.

 ### Executing this runbook